drhsqlite/pikchr/doc/userman.md

     box; circle; cylinder
 ~~~~~

-But more often, you want to put space in between the block objects.
+More often, you want to put space in between the block objects.
 The special "move" object exists for that purpose.
 Consider:

 ~~~~~